Let's look at the Reverse Osmosis Process and how drinking high-quality, pure water, every day can help our health and save us money.

 The Reverse Osmosis Process:

-The RO membrane consists of many layers of spiral wound filaments which restrict the passage of contaminants and force them to the drain.
-The product water is drawn from the inside of the membrane and sent to a storage tank before it goes through final carbon filtration as it goes to the RO faucet or refrigerator.
-A typical residential Reverse Osmosis system makes anywhere from 10-75 gallons per day of high-quality drinking water depending on the TDS (Total dissolved solids) of the incoming water supply, feed pressure, and temperature of the water.
-Generally the higher the TDS less product water and lower quality water will be created.
-For high TDS water a “Booster Pump” is used to boost the incoming water pressure to the membrane to improve the quality and quantity of water produced.
+The Reverse Osmosis membrane consists of many layers of spiral wound filaments that restrict the passage of contaminants and force them to the drain.
+The product water is drawn from the inside of the membrane and sent to the RO water storage tank before it goes through final carbon filtration as it goes to the RO faucet or refrigerator.
+A typical residential Reverse Osmosis system makes anywhere from 10-75 gallons per day of high-quality drinking water depending on the TDS (Total dissolved solids) of the incoming water supply, feed pressure, and the temperature of the feed water.
+Generally, the higher the TDS (Total Dissolved Solids), the less product water is produced and lower quality water will be created.
+For high TDS water a “Booster Pump” is incorporated to boost the incoming water pressure through the membrane to improve the quality and quantity of water the product water produced.

 Cutaway of a Reverse Osmosis Membrane and RO Membrane in filter housing: